1973 Detroit mayoral election: Campaign

 Two Black candidates ultimately ran, Edward Bell and Coleman Young.

 Nichols ran a "law-and-order" focused candidacy.

 Ravitz was a well-established liberal.
 He received endorsements from most of the city's powerful trade unions, including the Detroit Building Trades Council, Teamsters, and United Auto Workers.

 Young was considered by the Associated Press to be a threat to Ravitz, as both were seeking similar liberal voters.

 Bell was a Republican.
 Since Detroit was considered a Democratic Party stronghold, his party affiliation was seen as a potential liability for him.

 Mogk campaigned through undertaking a walking tour of the city.
 He was endorsed in the primary by the editorial board of the Detroit Free Press.

 Shortly before the primary election, strife arose between the two Black candidates running.
 At the start of early September, at a nonpartisan Colorado conference featuring Black political leaders such as Julian Bond, and Richard Hatcher, it had been decided that the group would host nonpartisan get out the vote rallies in Detroit featuring Black leaders of national prominence in aims of bringing about Black political unity in the city.
 However, shortly after the conference ended, Young rejected this plan, as the way it had been pitched to him by Republican Inkster, Michigan mayor Edward Bivens, he was led to believe he would be prevented from inviting nationally prominent Black republican Democrats to endorse his candidacy.
 Bond and Fannie Lou Hamer endorsed Young's candidacy over that of Bell's soon afterwards.
 Bell criticized Bond and Young as having jeopardized the city's Black political unity, and of having hurt the chances of a Black candidate winning the election.
 Meanwhile, Young accused Republicans involved in the planned rallies of having been scheming to aid Bell's candidacy.

-On the eve of the primary election, the Associated Press saw Nicols and Raitz as being the front-runners.
+On the eve of the primary election, the Associated Press saw Nichols and Ravitz as being the front-runners.
 It saw the two Black candidates, Bell and Young, as being the next-strongest contenders.
 It saw Mogk as a dark horse candidate, but believed that he might, "be the only challenger with potential to siphon away Nichols support and negotiate an upset."